 Biotechnology is a rapidly growing industry with projections for continued growth and exciting opportunities for employment.
-The Biotechnology Training Program is one of several in the State with a comprehensive curriculum in biomanufacturing.
-This specific program was designed by members of local industry (Baxter Healthcare Corporation and AMGEN) to provide the essential technical experiences and training needed for this thriving field.
+The Biotechnology Program is one of several in the State with a comprehensive curriculum in biomanufacturing.
+This program is designed in consultation with members of local industry (Baxter Healthcare Corporation, AMGEN Corporation, and others) to provide the essential technical experiences and training needed for this thriving field.
 The curriculum balances basic science courses with practical laboratory applications.
-According to the Biotechnology Industry Organization, this growing field will remain a pivotal force in the future.

-Katherine Courtney, Mary Rees
+Katherine Courtney, Maureen Harrigan, Mary Rees